almostearthling/when-command/README.md

 ### Installation requirements and Directory structure

 For the applet to function and before unpacking it to the destination directory, make sure that *Python 3.x*,  *PyGObject* for *Python 3.x* and the `xprintidle` utility are installed.
-For example, not all of these are installed by default on Ubuntu: in this case use the following commands.
+For example, not all of these are installed by default on Ubuntu: in this case the following commands can be used.

 ```
 ~$ sudo apt-get install python3-gi